fate-srd/fate-srd-content/docs/markdown/fate-space-srd.md

 Some GMs and groups will want to make this process more systematic.
 If you wish, you can keep a list of black boxes with specific details and relevant aspects, recording new entries as they are identified in play.
 Other groups will find it more enjoyable to keep the elaboration of black boxes as a completely ad hoc process.

 Take care to avoid having too many aspects in play at once.
 Enforce a limit of two to four setting aspects, including both big issues and “opened up” black boxes.
 In any event, one of the most important black boxes in a Fate Space game is space travel.
-Implementing this technology is discussed in greater detail in <span class="chapter-title">Spacecraft and Space Travel</span>.
+Implementing this technology is discussed in greater detail in Spacecraft and Space Travel.

 ### Faces and Places